END COUNCIL TAX IMPRISONMENT

 Who does this harm?

 Melanie Woolcock, is a single mother and was caring for an elderly neighbour when she lost her job and fell behind on her council tax payments.
 She was not being neglectful or refusing to pay, she simply did not have the money.
 Despite this, she was sentenced to 81 days in prison.
-Finding support from the Centre for Criminal Appeals, her release on bail was secured and subsequently her imprisonment ruled unlawful.
+Finding support from APPEAL, her release on bail was secured and subsequently her imprisonment ruled unlawful.

 Melanie should never have been sent to prison.
 Prison is not the way to manage poverty.